 Best Everyday: Bruichladdich Scottish Barley, Classic Laddie

-A stellar daily drinker, the folks at Bruichladdich give you the opportunity to check out the ingredients, from barley origin to cask types used, of your bottle since each vatting is different and the flavor profile varies from batch to batch.
-That gives the drinker a better idea of where the flavors, such as fruit, vanilla, and malt are coming from and just how subtle an art form whisky-making is.
+A stellar daily drinker, the folks at Bruichladdich allow you to check out the ingredients, from barley origin to the cask types used, of your bottle, since each vatting is different and the flavor profile varies from batch to batch.
+That gives the drinker a better idea of where the flavors, such as fruit, vanilla, and malt, are coming from and just how subtle an art form whisky-making is.

 Best for Peat Fans: Lagavulin 16 Year Scotch